redaktor/widgets-preview/src/images/README.md

-# @dojo/widgets/card widget
+# @redaktor/widgets/card widget

-Dojo's `Card` widget provides a simple wrapper for elements that should be designated and styled as a card component.
+redaktor's `Card` widget provides a simple wrapper for elements that should be designated and styled as a card component.

 ### Features